ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/mutations.md

 import { ExampleTabs } from "../../../components/mdx/example-tabs"

 The mutation type in GraphQL is used to mutate/change data.
-This means that when we are doing mutations, we are causing side-effects to the system.
+This means that when we are doing mutations, we are intending to cause side-effects in the system.

 GraphQL defines mutations as top-level fields on the mutation type.
 Meaning only the fields on the mutation root type itself are mutations.
 Everything that is returned from a mutation field represents the changed state of the server.